 If you’ve already opted for a particular health insurance policy but are looking for ways to knock down the cost a little, there are a few ways you can do this.

-• Quit smoking if you’re a smoker, as health insurance premiums are reduced considerably for non-smokers, though you will usually have to have quit for a few years before you can benefit from this.
+- Stop smoking if you’re a smoker, as health insurance premiums are reduced considerably for non-smokers, though you will usually have to have stopped for a year or more before you can benefit from this.

 Find out more